Yamaguchi City

 2 of 2 in Yamaguchi Prefecture

-Yamaguchi, the capital of Yamaguchi Prefecture in western Honshu, was founded by the powerful Ouchi family in the 14th century.
-Known as the "Kyoto of the West," Yamaguchi once rivaled Kyoto culturally and flourished during the era of the warring states.
-As you stroll through the city, you’ll find its laid-back charm intertwined with historical reverence, seen in its temples and shrines that showcase its distinguished past.
+Yamaguchi (山口市, Yamaguchi-shi), the capital of Yamaguchi Prefecture in western Honshu, was founded by the powerful Ouchi family in the 14th century.
+Known as the “Kyoto of the West,” Yamaguchi once rivaled Kyoto culturally and thrived during the era of the warring states.
+As you stroll through the city, you’ll encounter its laid-back charm woven with historical reverence, reflected in the temples and shrines that showcase its distinguished past.

-The Mori family later took over, shifting power to nearby Hagi and playing a central role in Japan’s transformative Meiji Restoration.
-Today, Yamaguchi stands as a harmonious blend of historical prominence and tranquil beauty, inviting travelers to explore its serene streets and revered sites.
+The Mori family later rose to power, shifting political influence to nearby Hagi and playing a pivotal role in Japan’s transformative Meiji Restoration.
+Today, Yamaguchi stands as a harmonious blend of historical legacy and tranquil beauty, inviting travelers to explore its serene streets and revered sites.

 Getting around

 In Yamaguchi City, the main station is Yamaguchi Station, a small stop on the JR Yamaguchi Line.
-The larger and more connected Shin-Yamaguchi Station, located a few kilometers away, is served by the shinkansen and several local trains and buses.
+The larger and better-connected Shin-Yamaguchi Station, located a few kilometers away, is served by the shinkansen as well as several local trains and buses.
 You can travel between the two stations in about 20 minutes by train for 240 yen.

 Attractions